Bomba (cryptography): Etymology

 A top-secret U.S. Army report dated 15 June 1945 stated:

-A machine called the "bombe" is used to expedite the solution.
-The first machine was built by the Poles and was a hand operated multiple enigma machine.
-When a possible solution was reached a part would fall off the machine onto the floor with a loud noise.
-Hence the name "bombe".

 The U.S. Army's above description of the Polish bomba is both vague and inaccurate, as is clear from the device's description at the end of the second paragraph of the "History" section, below: "Each bomb... essentially constituted an electrically powered aggregate of six Enigmas..."
 Determination of a solution involved no disassembly ("a part... fall[ing] off") of the device.

 Background

 The German Enigma used a combination key to control the operation of the machine: rotor order, which rotors to install, which ring setting for each rotor, which initial setting for each rotor, and the settings of the stecker plugboard.
 The rotor settings were trigrams (for example, "NJR") to indicate the way the operator was to set the machine.
 German Enigma operators were issued lists of these keys, one key for each day.
 For added security, however, each individual message was encrypted using an additional key modification.
 The operator randomly selected a trigram rotor setting for each message (for example, "PDN").
 This message key would be typed twice ("PDNPDN") and encrypted, using the daily key (all the rest of those settings).
 At this point each operator would reset his machine to the message key, which would then be used for the rest of the message.
 Because the configuration of the Enigma's rotor set changed with each depression of a key, the repetition would not be obvious in the ciphertext since the same plaintext letters would encrypt to different ciphertext letters.
 (For example, "PDNPDN" might become "ZRSJVL.")

 This procedure, which seemed reasonably secure to the Germans, was nonetheless a cryptographic malpractice, since the first insights into Enigma encryption could be inferred from seeing how the same character string was encrypted differently two times in a row.